solo-io/unik/README.md

 To learn more about the motivation behind project UniK, read our [blog](https://github.com/emc-advanced-dev/unik/wiki/UniK:-Build-and-Run-Unikernels-with-Ease) post.

 UniK is an active project that is growing with new features every day.
-To stay up-to-date on UniK, follow us @ProjectUnik
+To stay up-to-date on UniK, follow us [@ProjectUnik](https://twitter.com/ProjectUniK).

 ---
 ### Documentation